 The GAP is developed based on the expectation that customers will participate in anticipation of a PSPS de-energization due to high winds, wildfire risk, or other weather emergencies.
 When perceived or actual likelihood of a PSPS de-energization is reduced, customer participation decreases.
-The 2025 projected O&M expenditures for the GAP were therefore decreased to align the initiative with updated resiliency needs of qualifying customers based on updated PSPS de-energization trends (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.11.4, for details on the GAP).
+The 2025 projected O&M expenditures for the GGP were therefore decreased to align the initiative with updated resiliency needs of qualifying customers based on updated PSPS de-energization trends.